Table of Contents

 First, because the military used ball powder, as opposed to stick powder, the cartridges used for the M16 had a bit more of a kick.
 This gave them the ability to reach even longer ranges, and as we know, the Army loves those long-range capabilities.
 Second, there was now a left and right-hand grip.
 Another new feature was the appearance of a three-pronged flash suppressor, as well as a thicker barrel.

 While the M16 was being developed and tested in the United States, the situation in Vietnam was escalating.
 It was 1962, and the number of American military advisors in South Vietnam had shot up from 700 to 12,000.
 It seemed like another war was just around the corner.

 In 1963, North Vietnam was acquiring more and more territory, and there was civil unrest, protests, and demonstrations.
 Buddhist priests were burning themselves alive.
 And the number of U.S. Military advisors reached 15,000.
 In October of 1963, there was a coup.
 The president of South Vietnam was assassinated, just three weeks before JFK was assassinated.

 In the summer of 1964, North Vietnamese boats engaged an American destroyer by the name of USS Maddox.
-In March of 1965, the first batch of combat troops were headed into the jungles of Vietnam.
+In March 1965, the first batch of combat troops was headed into the jungles of Vietnam.
 More troops were on their way, and the need for a new kind of standard issue assault rifle was becoming more and more apparent.
 The M16 was about to go to war.

 At the end of 1965, there were nearly half a million U.S. troops in Vietnam, and M16s were constantly being produced.
 One year later, the M16 became the standard issue rifle of the U.S. Army.